Dukisden/Bannerlord-mod-collection/README.md

 ## Toolbox
 ### Force Assault
-When are part of an army besieging a settlement, or part of the defenders, you can press this button to force start the assault.
+When you are part of an army besieging a settlement, or part of the defenders, you can press this button to force start the assault.